 There are two ways in which supervised visitations can work.
 Firstly, a known member of the family or a friend can supervise contact between the non-custodial parent and the child.
+Both parents will need to come up with arrangements.
+They will have to agree to choose a family member or a family friend to supervise the contact.

 Supervised visitation centres are supervised by independent or neutral parties.
 These centres generally reflect a home-like environment.
 This is done to ensure that the child feels comfortable at all times.
+Generally, child contact centres will have a fee for such services.
+For example, private supervised visitation centres will cost around 200 AUD.
+These centres allow supervised contact regularly and will usually last for about 30 minutes to two hours.

 Supervised Visits Rules: For The Parent

 - The parent should maintain a positive atmosphere when visiting the child.
-It is the parent’s responsibility to manage the child’s behaviour during the supervised visit.
+It is the parents’ responsibility to manage the child’s behaviour during the supervised visit.

 - The parent can carry, if possible, nutrition-rich food for the child so as to enhance the experience of the visit.